 His life's work, a temple containing a sculpture group of five marble statues, stands further down the park (Noorderplantage 7).

-The museum and temple are managed by the Historical Center Leeuwarden (HCL).
+The museum and temple are held by Historical Center Leeuwarden (HCL).

 - From € 0,- (for children)